alteous/alteous.github.io/markdown/index.md

 are generated from Markdown using a quick-and-dirty Python script.
 The source code is available on [GitHub](https://github.com/alteous/website) for you to observe with horror!

+I've been asked a few times why I wrote my own site generator rather than use an existing static site generator.
+There are two reasons: (1) it's an exercise for me to learn some Python; (2) this is _my_ website and I like to think the code and the design is a reflection of me.